 Even though this specific site is popular, I find it interesting for several reasons.
 Consider the following:

 - There are not many waterfalls that empty in the ocean.
 This type of waterfall is called “tide fall.”

 To start, the cove protecting the falls is surrounded by tall rocks.
 Only a small space is open to the sea.
-Then, there are cypresses, bushes, flowers, moss and even an arch formed by the waves.
-I tried hard to take in the different elements, colors and textures.
+Then, there are cypresses, bushes, flowers, moss, and even an arch formed by the waves.
+I tried hard to take in the different elements, colors, and textures.

 The cove located north of McWay Cove is precious too.
 It can be seen from the other side of the overlook area.